42 Aircraft Propellers

 There is eventually a point at higher airspeeds (or high ) where the blade sections encounter diminished angles of attack and higher helical Mach numbers, simultaneously decreasing thrust and efficiency unless the blade pitch increases further.
 Eventually, the blade pitch cannot be mechanically increased to improve efficiency, so the efficiency drops off.

 The preceding situation is very different for a variable pitch or constant speed propeller, which can be set into a fine pitch for takeoff, giving good propulsive efficiency and low airspeed and giving the airplane markedly better takeoff and climb performance.
-As airspeed builds, the blade pitch can be increased to maintain a constant rpm schedule, so the propeller efficiency can now closely follow the envelope of peak efficiency.
+As airspeed builds, the blade pitch can be increased to maintain a constant rpm schedule so the propeller efficiency can closely follow the envelope of peak efficiency.
 This reason is why airplanes with constant-speed propellers have much better overall flight performance and can cruise at much higher airspeeds, as shown in the figure below.
 A constant-speed propeller also maintains a steady load on the engine, which is essential for long engine life.

-Worked Example #1 – Calculating propeller performance.
+Worked Example #1 – Calculating propeller performance

-For each blade pitch angle measured at 75% radius and at the point of maximum propulsive efficiency in each case, then estimate the following:
+For each blade pitch angle measured at 75% radius and at the point of maximum propulsive efficiency in each case, estimate the following:

 (a) What are the advance ratio values and corresponding airspeed values?